-When an author creates a character that you really care about, the reader will invest in the story.
+When an author creates a character that you really care about, you will invest in the story.
 There are many ways to make readers care about your characters especially when the reader identifies with something the character is struggling with that makes him or her vulnerable, crazy, funny, or in danger.
 But you have to create that bridge that will open the reader’s mind to caring about the character.
 You have to develop the character’s humanity so it’s possible to care about him.
 Dialogue is an integral part of that.
 But we’re going to discuss other aspects of story and character development.

 Now a character doesn’t have to be human for readers to care about her or him.
 And when I say caring about—it doesn’t necessarily mean having the warm fuzzies about him.
-You can create a character so detestable that your reader will keep reading just to see that character get his just desserts!
+You can create a character so detestable that your reader will keep reading just to see that character gets his just desserts!
 Please, don’t side-step that event or your reader will feel cheated.

 The story develops from the decisions and actions of the main character.
-This happens regardless of story structure because you can have an environment, an event, or an idea, but without a character you’ve got a story dam not flow.
+This happens regardless of story structure because you can have an environment, an event, or an idea, but without a character you’ve got a story dam not story flow.